briandenicola/eShopOnAKS/docs/deployment.md

             number: 80
 ```

-## Secrets & Config Map
+## Secrets & ConfigMaps
 * Each service has a dedicated Config Map which is used to store the configuration settings for the particular service.
     * An exercise for the reader is to replace the Config Maps with Azure App Configuration.
-* The deployment will create a set of Kubernetes Secrets that are used by the application via the Azure Keyvault CSI driver.
+* The deployment will create a set of Kubernetes Secrets that are used by the application.
-* The following connection strings were stored in the Keyvault as secrets:
     * catalogdb-connection-string
     * identitydb-connection-string
     * orderingdb-connection-string
     * webhooksdb-connection-string
     * redis-connection-string
+* If Redis and PostgreSQL are deployed in Azure then the connection strings are stored in KeyVault and accessible via the Keyvault CSI driver.
-* The secrets were created during the infrastructure standup process.
+    * The KeyVault Secrets were created during the infrastructure standup process.
-* The SecretProviderClass maps the Keyvault secrets to Kubernetes secrets named `eshop-sql-secrets` in the eshop namespace,
+    * The SecretProviderClass maps the Keyvault secrets to Kubernetes secrets named `eshop-sql-secrets` and `eshop-redis-secrets` in the eshop namespace,
 * Another secret containing the connection string for the EventBus service will also be created and stored in a secret named `eshop-eventbus-secrets` in the eshop namespace.
 * These secrets are then referenced by individual services deployments
 <p align="right">(<a href="#deployment">back to top</a>)</p>